Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Upper bound on the target number of peers.
+The upper bound on the target number of peers.
 Teku will refuse new peer requests that would cause the number of peers to exceed this value.
 The default is `100`.

 ### `p2p-port`